-The first answer is yes, my Brazilian has lasted!
+The answer to the first question answer is yes, my Brazilian has lasted!
 I have made it through an entire hot, humid, sultry, wet, Florida Summer without my hair getting frizzy.
 And, it keeps its straightness.

 Maintaining your Brazilian Blowout